API Documentation

 To get a degree of sloppy matching, use the slop= parameter.
 For instance, setting slop=1 would allow a query for university london to match university of london.

-If you don't know which type field to look in, you can just omit it entirely:
+If you don't know which type field to look in, you can use the search-term type:

 curl -s -H 'Authorization: Bearer <your-api-token>' \